Alfresco/tutorials/docs/contract-management/content-model.md

 Now that your Content Model is complete you can activate it by heading all the way back to “Show Content Models”, opening the “Actions” dropdown menu and clicking “Activate”:

 Lastly, let’s test your newly built Model.
 Open the drop- down menu under “Sites” in the Top- bar and click “Create Site”.
-Give your site a name like “myCorp” and it will be copied into the “Site ID” as well.
+Give your site a name like “myInc” and it will be copied into the “Site ID” as well.
 Leave everything else as is and hit “Create”.

 <br />